 ECO 270 Principles of Microeconomics for Engineers (3) An introduction to the principles of micro-economics with selected topics in finance.
-Topics include, but are not limited to , the theoretical basis of markets (supply and demand), basic market structures, externalities and other market failures, the time value of money, project revaluation, and related concepts.
+Topics include, but are not limited to, the theoretical basis of markets (supply and demand), basic market structures, externalities and other market failures, the time value of money, project revaluation, and related concepts.
 The emphasis throughout is on economics as a social science.
 Not applicable toward a major, minor, or associate degree in Accounting or Business.
 Every semester.
 Prerequisite: Sophomore standing.
-To be offered for the first time in the fall semester of 2015.

 ECO 311 Money, Credit, & Banking (3) Monetary system of the United States, the Federal Reserve System, and commercial banking.
-Alternate Fall semesters, next offered Fall 2010.
+Alternate Fall semesters, next offered Fall 2020.
 Prerequisite: ECO 100 or ECO 211.